Grimm02938/COCMarket/test_result.md

 #    - When a user provides feedback that something is or isn't working, add this information to the relevant task's status_history
 #    - Update the working status based on user feedback
 #    - If a user reports an issue with a task that was marked as working, increment the stuck_count
-#    - Whenever user reports issue in the app, if we have testing agent and task_result.md file so find the appropriate task for that and append in status_history of that task to contain the user concern and problem as well
+#    - Whenever user reports issue in the app, if we have testing agent and task_result.md file so find the appropriate task for that and append in status_history of that task to contain the user ...
 #
 # 3. Track Stuck Tasks:
 #    - Monitor which tasks have high stuck_count values or where you are fixing same issue again and again, analyze that when you read task_result.md